bkoz/elk-demo/README.md

 ### LogStash

-To get data into ElasticSearch, use the LogStash client for your operating system of choice.
+To upload data into ElasticSearch, use the LogStash client for your operating system of choice.
 This example should work for Linux or MacOS systems.

 ```